ryanwakabayashi/Ovarian_Cancer/README.md

 # Ovarian_Cancer
 Kaggle competition to detect Ovarian Cancer

 The data was downloaded from https://www.kaggle.com/competitions/UBC-OCEAN/data (737GB) and added to ./data within this project.
+A resized dataset can be found here for experimentation (2.54GB) https://www.kaggle.com/datasets/ryanwaka/ovarian-cancer-resized or downloaded using the following command: kaggle datasets download ryanwaka/ovarian-cancer-resized

 **Data information:**
 * image_id - A unique ID code for each image.